 An introductory survey of the human senses and their role in perception, considering how we sense the physical environment and what factors influence our perception of it.
 Integrates theory, research, and application.
+Pre-Requisites: PSY 1311 or PSY 1311H

 PSY 3307 Cyberpsychology